trucanhng/CppND-Route-Planning-Project/README.md

 # Route Planning Project

+This projects creates a route planner that constructs a path between two points on a map using the A* search algorithm.
+The project uses real map data from the [OpenStreetMap project](https://www.openstreetmap.org/#map=5/38.007/-95.844).
+The starting code for this project comes from the GitHub repo [CppND-Route-Planning-Project](https://github.com/udacity/CppND-Route-Planning-Project).

 This repo contains the starter code for the Route Planning project.

 <img src="map.png" width="600" height="450" />